 Status of the Preceptors

-Preceptors will be visiting scholars registered through the Continuing Dental Education Department of the University of California, San Francisco.
+Preceptors will be categorized as volunteers registered through the Continuing Dental Education Department of the University of California, San Francisco.

 International preceptors who require visa sponsorship will be required to be supported on the J-1 Student-Non Degree visa (Applicable to candidates who do not possess H4, Green Card, or US Citizen).
 For information on the J-1 Student Non-Degree visa, visit the UCSF International Student and Scholars Office website or email visa@ucsf.edu.
 J1 Eligibility Requirements - Applicable to candidates who do not possess permanent resident, a green card, a H-4 or J-2 visa.